cascadiajs/2014.cascadiajs.com/proposals/a-HAPI-alternative-to-REST_jheising.md

 According to legend (aka Mom and Dad) Jim Heising began his software development career on an Apple ][+ before he could read, when he crafted the wildly successful program:

 ```
-10 PRINT "Jim is great"
+10 PRINT "Jim is cool"
 20 GOTO 10
 ```